Overview and Specifications

 Side view of the mounted TranZorb.
 TranZorb arm is soldered on to the motor terminal along with the already existing motor connection (black cable)

 The TranZorb is soldered directly on to the terminals of the servo motor.
 Hot glue is applied to stabilise the TranZorb against shocks and vibrations.
+X series servos do not need a TranZorb.

 Cameras